AlessioMilanese/extract_regions_16s/README.md

 | V8 | 1243 | 1294 |
 | V9 | 1435 | 1465 |

+These positions refers to the 16S rRNA gene of *Escherichia coli* str.
+K-12.
+The output is a fasta file with 9 times more sequences (one for each variable region).
+The regions are indicated with `__V[1-9]` at the end of the fasta header (see also [Simple example](https://github.com/AlessioMilanese/extract_regions_16s#simple-example)).

 Mode 2: extract from primers
 --------------